johnmcfarlane/papers/c++/error-handling.md

 For our purposes, a contract is an _agreement_ between a _user_, and a _provider_ about the run-time behaviour of some or all of a program.
-_User contract violation_ of a contract is what typically leads to disappointment.
+_User contract violation_ is what most commonly leads to disappointment.

-Those four attributes: agreement; user; provider; and user contract violation, are the salient attributes.
-But there are others.
+While those four attributes affect how the developer should deal with disappointment, other attributes bear mentioning.

 #### Provider Contract Violation